Rhode Island Small Business Grants 2026

 How does Rhode Island's R&D tax credit compare to other states?

-At 22.5% on the first tier of incremental spend, Rhode Island's top marginal R&D credit rate is among the highest in New England and compares favorably nationally.
-For context, neighboring Massachusetts offers 10% on incremental R&D; Connecticut offers 20% incremental plus a volume credit.
-The RI credit is non-refundable, but the 7-year carryforward makes it usable for companies in early growth phases.
-Small companies under certain revenue thresholds should verify current refundability rules with the RI Division of Taxation, as these provisions have changed in prior legislative sessions.
+At 22.5% on the first $111,111 of incremental research spending, Rhode Island's top-tier R&D credit rate is the highest of any New England state — Connecticut offers 20% incremental plus a 1–6% volume credit, and Massachusetts offers roughly 10% on incremental R&D. Rhode Island's credit drops to 16.9% above that threshold, is non-refundable, and carries forward seven years, with annual usage capped at 50% of the available credit.
+Businesses under specific revenue thresholds should verify current refundability rules with the RI Division of Taxation, as these provisions have changed in prior legislative sessions.

 Does Rhode Island have any direct cash grants for small businesses?

-Rhode Island's Commerce RI administers periodic small business grant programs, often tied to federal Community Development Block Grant (CDBG) funding or specific economic development initiatives, but these are not permanent standing programs with annual intake cycles.
-Monitor Commerce RI's website for active rounds.
-National programs including federal SBIR, the Amber Grant for women-owned businesses, and the SBA's Small Business Investment Company (SBIC) program are more reliably available to RI businesses.
+Yes — the Rhode Island Innovation Voucher Program is a standing annual-cycle grant of up to $75,000 for RI businesses partnering with a university, hospital, or research institution on R&D (or for in-house manufacturing R&D).
+Commerce RI also administers periodic grant programs tied to federal Community Development Block Grant (CDBG) funding, though those are not permanent annual programs — monitor Commerce RI's website for active rounds.
+National programs including federal SBIR, the Amber Grant for women-owned businesses, and the SBA's Small Business Investment Company (SBIC) program are also reliably available to RI businesses.

 Are Rhode Island businesses eligible for Coastal Enterprises Inc. (CEI) loans?